Impact of coronovirus on seasonal labour

 The shortage of seasonal workers was the leading story on ITV News, and NFU horticulture and potatoes board chairman Ali Capper was interviewed highlighting the impact it is having on farms.
 The piece also cited statistics from the NFU’s Labour Providers Survey.

 Ali was also interviewed on BBC Radio 2’s Jeremy Vine programme to explain why there has been a shortfall of seasonal workers on farms.

-ITV News published a piece featuring NFU member Jeremy Best expressing his concern that he won’t have enough pickers to harvest his strawberries next year.
-The piece includes NFU labour provider survey statistics while NFU South West Communications Adviser David George is quoted saying we need to recruit 60,000 or 70,000 seasonal workers to fill the roles at harvest time.
+ITV News published an online article featuring NFU member Jeremy Best expressing his concern that he won’t have enough pickers to harvest his strawberries next year.
+The piece included NFU South West communications adviser David George who said the industry needs to recruit 70,000 seasonal workers to fill the roles at harvest time.

-NFU member Martin Haines featured on BBC Radio 5’s Wake Up To Money discussing seasonal labour shortages and how it is impacting his pumpkin harvest and his concerns for his sprout crop.
+NFU member Martin Haines featured on BBC Radio 5’s Wake Up To Money discussing labour shortages and how it is impacting his pumpkin harvest.

 Ali Capper's comments and the NFU's call to expand the pilot scheme also featured across national print titles.